-055 Councillor Chris Doohan Councillor Ken Jordan It was resolved that Council: Provide a moratorium on the need to obtain pre-approval for the removal of trees or vegetation covered by the Port Stephens Council's tree permit requirements where there is a risk to human life and/or property for a period of 12 months.
-During the 12 month moratorium, Council will develop and roll out an education program and supporting material to clarify tree removal requirements and exemptions for the community.
+055 Councillor Chris Doohan Councillor Ken Jordan

+- Provide a moratorium on the need to obtain pre-approval for the removal of trees or vegetation covered by the Port Stephens Council's tree permit requirements where there is a risk to human life and/or property for a period of 12 months. - During the 12 month moratorium, Council will develop and roll out an education program and supporting material to clarify tree removal requirements and exemptions for the community.